Skip to main content

 We’ll also address the needs and differences that make polysubstance abuse different and how you can get help for the condition, whether you’re the one dealing with the disorder or a friend or loved one is dealing with it.

-What Is Polysubstance Abuse & What Are Its Symptoms?
+What Is polysubstance Abuse & What Are Its Symptoms?

-Polysubstance abuse happens anytime someone takes more than one drug or mind-altering substance at the same time, specifically recreationally.
+polysubstance abuse happens anytime someone takes more than one drug or mind-altering substance at the same time, specifically recreationally.
 Someone who has a lot of medications prescribed, even if some of those medications make them high, is probably not dealing with polysubstance abuse unless they take more of their medications than prescribed, or take them when they aren’t necessary.

 There are two basic kinds of polysubstance abuse, knowing and unknowing, which may also be called consensual and .